rtwindsurfing/rtwindsurfing.github.io/index.md

 ### Cost
-At present it's a free service but if we do help you find equipment then a Little something will be very gratefully received :)
+At present it's a free service but if we do help you find equipment then a little donation would be very gratefully received :)
 Get on board now
-and start receiving some windsurfing love?
+and start receiving some windsurfing love!

 ### Contact